Cannes: Download THR's Day 1 Daily

 'Bill & Ted' Take Over the World?

 The long-awaited reforming of Wyld Stallyns has drawn some major global interest.
 Bill & Ted: Face the Music, reuniting Keanu Reeves and Alex Winter as the iconic time-traveling metalheads for the first time in almost three decades, has been snapped up by Warner Bros. for the U.K., with MGM striking a multi-territory deal that includes Germany, Switzerland, Portugal, Latin America, Greece, South America, the Middle East, India and Pan Asia Pay Television.
-THR breaks down the anticipated upcoming installment.
+THR breaks down the anticipated installment.

 "Just Another Bug to Avoid"